 There is no medical definition for when an abortion becomes "late term," though many sources place the line at after the 20th week of gestation.
 According to Planned Parenthood, medical risks from abortion such as an incomplete abortion, infection, or injury to the cervix or other organs increase the longer a pregnancy continues.
 Until 20 weeks gestation, the risk of death to the mother from childbirth is 11 times greater than the risk of death from an abortion.
 But after 20 weeks, the risk from abortion and childbirth are about the same.

 The Centers for Disease Control and Prevention (CDC) keeps some data on second-trimester abortions, but the only demographic information available from those records is age and race.
 According to the CDC, teens, black women and Hispanic women are more likely than older adults or other races to get second-trimester abortions — but that data is limited.
-For example, it doesn't include California, site of 18 percent of all abortions in the U.S.

 To get more comprehensive information, Guttmacher Institute researchers surveyed 9,493 abortion patients at 95 hospitals and clinics across the country in 2008, weighting the data to create a nationally representative sample of abortion patients.
 They queried the women on demographic factors like race, poverty, education and marital status, as well as asking them about domestic violence, health insurance, and recent disruptive life events, including unemployment, serious medical problems and death or illness among friends and family.

 They then focused on women who had abortions after 13 weeks.
 Within that group, they compared women who had 13-to-15-week abortions with those who had abortions after 16 weeks.